PROJECT ENQUIRY

 Renovations, Extensions & Interior Design in Melbourne - Lilac Constructions

-Armadale's period homes typically have bathrooms that have been updated at various points over the decades, often to standards that no longer reflect what the home commands.
-Older Armadale bathrooms frequently have waterproofing that does not meet current requirements, original plumbing that needs proper assessment, and layouts that no longer suit modern family life.
-Adding a second bathroom or ensuite is also a common Armadale brief, particularly in larger period homes where a single bathroom is now insufficient.
-Every Lilac Constructions bathroom renovation in Armadale is delivered under a fixed-price contract with waterproofing certified to Australian Standard AS 3740 and full compliance documentation provided at handover.
+Bathroom renovations in Armadale often start with what is hidden.
+The suburb's period homes regularly carry waterproofing that does not meet current requirements, original plumbing that needs proper assessment, and layouts that no longer suit modern family life.
+Adding a second bathroom or ensuite is a common brief, particularly in larger Federation homes where a single bathroom is no longer enough.
+Internal bathroom work usually proceeds under a building permit alone.
+Every Lilac Constructions bathroom renovation in Armadale is waterproofed to Australian Standard AS 3740, with full compliance documentation provided at handover.

 Home Extensions in Armadale